manfredspitze/dictionaries-starter/dict101-station-rotation.md

 ### Station 1: Understanding the Differences Between Dictionaries and Lists

-# Station 1: Understanding the Differences Between Dictionaries and Lists

 ## Objective
 Learn how dictionaries and lists are set up and used differently.